 Musical Fidelity M3si

 This amp retails for around $2500 AUD, and for most this may be expensive or above your budget.
-But, my moto is, audio is like wine, and life's to short to drink bad wine.
+But my moto is, audio is like wine, and life's too short to drink bad wine.
 On top that, this is an amp you will have for life.

 In essence, this amp sounds like it isn't trying hard, it's confident.

 The downside?
-The amp doesn't come with in built Bluetooth connectivity, So for that you will need a Bluetooth receiver - I recommend the Bluesound Node 2i, I've tested this device with the M3si and can confirm it sounds great.
+The amp doesn't come with in-built Bluetooth od Wifi connectivity, so for that you will need a streamer - I recommend the Wiim Pro for this.
+It's cheap and sounds great too.

-He picked this amp new for $1000 AUD, which is an absolute bargain.
+We bought this amp years ago.
+We picked this amp new for $1000 AUD, which is an absolute bargain.
 But like all bargains, there can be some consequence/risk involved.
 This amp had to be purchased from a dubious online store that had a reputation of poor customer service.
-Atlas took the punt and ordered the amp.
+We took the punt and ordered the amp.

-So a word of cation, if you're planning on buying one of these amps do your research into the retailer and their reliability.
+So, a word of caution, if you're planning on buying one of these amps do your research into the retailer and their reliability.
 Audio forums are great for this.

-Where the amp really shines is in the midrange; it's smooth like chocolate and transparent.
+Where the amp really shines is in the midrange; it's smooth like chocolate.
 I can listen to this amp for hours on end without fatiguing my ears.

-If I were to say where the JA88D falls short I'd say it's the high frequencies.
-They're there, but not as engaging as more expensive amps like the M6si500.
-So if you're looking for super sparkly highs then this amp might not be for you.
-I consider the JA88D to sound quite dark in the sense that everything is there and reproduced accurately, its just that nothing seems to jump out or try and grab your attention.
+If I were to say where the JA88D falls short, I'd say it's the high frequencies.
+They're there, but not as engaging as more modern high-performance amps.
+So, if you're looking for super sparkly highs then this amp might not be for you.
+I consider the JA88D to sound quite dark in the sense that everything is there and reproduced accurately, it's just that nothing seems to jump out or try and grab your attention.

 The JA88D is an integrated amplifier based on a true differential design, something that is rare to find.
 Differential designs offer the benefit of reducing noise, which is the nemesis of accurate sound reproduction.
-The amp does not have in built Bluetooth connectivity, so an external Bluetooth receiver is needed.
-Atlas uses the Bluesound Node N130 paired with the Matrix Mini i Pro for Bluetooth and Wi-Fi connectivity.
+The amp does not have in built Bluetooth or Wifi connectivity, so an external streamer is needed.
+We use the Bluesound Node N130 paired with the Matrix Mini I Pro for Wi-Fi connectivity.
+The Wiim Pro would also be a great option too.

 An in-depth review of the JA88D(09) has been published by Australian HiFi - a great read.